profile picture

 Bio

 I have strong scientific interests in genome editing biology, RNA biology, immunology, and aging biology.
-I am a PhD student in the Genetics department at Stanford University.
+I received my PhD from the Genetics department at Stanford University.
 I study genetic variation and aging biology in Stephen Montgomery’s lab and genome editing, RNA synthesis mechanisms, and circular DNAs in Andrew Fire’s lab.
 My background prior to graduate school focused on innate immunity using biochemistry techniques and genome editing at Boston Children’s Hospital/Harvard Medical school, and epigenetic pathways in cancer cells at Constellation Pharmaceuticals.
 I attended Brandeis University for my Bachelor’s degree, where I double-majored in Biology and Health: Science, Society, Policy.
-In addition to science, I am passionate about antiracism, bioethics, civic engagement, feminism, and co-lead The Genetics Advocacy Committee, a group in the Genetics Department at Stanford that works to improve ethics and antiracism education, student support, and recruitment of students from under-represented backgrounds.
+In addition to science, I am passionate about antiracism, bioethics, civic engagement, feminism, and co-led The Genetics Advocacy Committee, a group in the Genetics Department at Stanford that works to improve ethics and antiracism education, student support, and recruitment of students from under-represented backgrounds.
 My focus in these areas has been on promoting ethical and antiracist science and recognizing where science and genetics as fields are perpetuating or are guided by racism or other forms of discrimination.

 Project ideas